Orika Africa

 Elephants · Baobab Trees

-Ancient baobab trees frame elephant herds that can number in the hundreds.
+Ancient baobab trees frame some of the continent's largest elephant herds.
 Africa's highest elephant density outside Botswana, consistently underestimated and consistently worth it.

 Ruaha National Park Tanzania